Developer: Sonic Team Japan | Year of Release: 1993 | Platform(s): Mega CD | Genre: Platform | Reviewed on: Xbox 360

-I found this quote randomly on the Interweb a while ago but man does it speak the truth.
+I found this quote randomly online a while ago but it does speak the truth.
 This is the mindset serious gamers should have.
-This is the old-school gamer mindset.
-This is my mindset.
+Its a old-school gamer’s mindset and its especially mine.
 “Games recently are too simple.
 You should die if you make one slight mistake.”
-Okay, maybe not necessarily die but you should at least be punished for it.
-And that brings me to 1993’s Sonic CD.
+Okay, maybe not necessarily die but you should at least be punished for it and that brings me to 1993’s Sonic CD.

 Sonic the Mixtape